Ultimate Apricot Tart Recipe

 - In a bowl, cream the butter and sugar, then add the almond meal, flour, and salt.
 Add eggs, one at a time, followed by the vanilla extract.

-Pro tip – Alternatively, you can add all ingredients to a stand mixer with the paddle attachment or food processor and combine well.
+Pro tip – Alternatively, you can add all ingredients to a stand mixer with the paddle attachment or a food processor and combine well.

 Bake the apricot tart